MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster.md

 - Make note of the Hyper-V virtual switch name used by VMs on the source cluster.
 You must create the same virtual switch name for the Azure Stack HCI destination cluster "virtual machine network" prior to importing VMs.

+- Remove any ISO image files for your source VMs.
+This is done using Hyper-V Manager in **VM Properties** in the **Hardware section**.
+Click **Remove** for any virtual CD/DVD drives.

 - You must shutdown all VMs on the source cluster.
 This is required to ensure version control and state are maintained throughout the migration process.

 - Check if Azure Stack HCI supports your version of VMs to import.
 Use the PowerShell `Get-VMHostSupportedVersion` and `Get-VM` cmdlets to get your VM version information.

 - Backup all VMs on your source cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.

+- Make a checkpoint of your source cluster VMs and domain controller in case you have to roll back to a prior state.
+This is not applicable for physical servers.

 - Ensure the maximum Jumbo frame sizes are the same between source and destination cluster storage networks, specifically the RDMA network adapters and their respective switch network ports to provide the most efficient end-to-end transfer packet size.

-- Remove any ISO image files for your source VMs.
-This is done using Hyper-V Manager in **VM Properties** in the **Hardware section**.
-Click **Remove** for any virtual CD/DVD drives.

-- Take a checkpoint snapshot of your source cluster VMs and domain controller in case you have to roll back to a prior state.
-This is not applicable for physical servers.

 - If possible, physically locate the source and destination clusters as close together as possible to facilitate the fastest transfer of VMs.